auth0/docs/articles/libraries/auth0-android/index.md

 ---
-description: How to install, initilize and use Auth0.Android
+description: How to install, initialize and use Auth0.Android
 url: /libraries/auth0-android
 ---

 # Auth0.Android

+Auth0.Android is a client-side library for [Auth0](http://auth0.com).

 ## Requirements

 Android API version 15 or newer

-## Usage

-### Installation
+## Installation

 Auth0.android is available through [Gradle](https://gradle.org/).
 To install it, simply add the following line to your `build.gradle` file: